logiclogue/ludum-dare-40/README.md

 ## Plan

 -
-    - Update the player to have a velocity
-    - Update the player to have a vector
-    - Create a stream which continuously updates the game logic
     - Update the stream to pipe into the view
     - Update player controls to control the player object
 - Create a name for the game